rancher-sandbox/docs.rancherdesktop.io/docs/references/rdctl-command-reference.md

 `rdctl` is a command-line tool, included in Rancher Desktop that enables command-line access to GUI features. `rdctl` is developed to help users with tasks such as scripting (for automation, CI/CD), troubleshooting, remote management, etc. The current version of `rdctl` supports the below commands (with support for more commands to be added in upcoming releases):

 :::info
 As the current version of `rdctl` is experimental, all subcommand names, their arguments, and their output are still subject to change.

+For many `rdctl` commands, there are corresponding `API` calls that can be applied.
+Listed below are the available commands shown in both formats.
+The `api` examples will assume `curl` as the tool being used to talk to the API.

+Additionally, some examples make use of `$AUTH` or `PASSWORD` credentials which can be found in these locations across platforms:

+- Linux: ~/.local/share/rancher-desktop/rd-engine.json
+- macOS: ~/Library/Application Support/rancher-desktop/rd-engine.json
+- Windows: %LOCALAPPDATA%\rancher-desktop\rd-engine.json
 :::

 :::caution warning